joshcrain/joshcrain.io/notes/2020/weeknote-47-2020.md

 ---
 title: Weeknote 47/2020
-tags: ['weeknotes']
+tags:
+  - weeknotes
+  - releaseNotes
 description: COVID cases on the rise, Phillip Marlowe, CSS minification, and miscellaneous improvements to this site.
 date: 2020-11-21
 ---
 * Monday evening Governor Kim Reynolds announced new restrictions to help curb the spread of COVID-19.
 Infections have doubled in the last month.